davecheney/gophercon2018-performance-tuning-workshop/0-welcome/1-welcome.md

 _Note_: Although there is a strong chance Go 1.11 will have shipped by Gophercon, we're sticking to Go 1.10.
 If you want to use Go 1.11, you'll have to do the translations in your head.

-Wifi will be provided.
-Expect it to be the usual convention center fair and make sure
+WiFi will be provided.
+Expect it to be the usual convention center fair and make sure you read the rest of this page _before_ you arrive.

 ### Graphviz